Have you heard of Natural Language Processing (NLP)?

 There needs to be a way to tap into those contextual clues online to avoid customers having those negative feelings of irrelevance.

 A wave of semantic search engines has made eCommerce search more meaningful and contextual by addressing some of the limitations of keyword search.
-However, what is truly needed to enable successful interactions between humans and eCommerce search engines is cognitive search.
+However, what is truly needed to enable successful interactions between humans and eCommerce search engines, especially with the rise of conversational searches, is cognitive search.

-That is why Coveo acquired Tooso- to deepen its natural language understanding and boost its cognitive search capabilities.
+That is why Coveo acquired Tooso – to deepen its natural language understanding, develop its NLP algorithms, and boost its cognitive search capabilities.
 Successful interactions are key to exceptional intelligent experiences, so this technology is the only way forward.

 Only by combining machine learning, statistics, and linguistics does it become possible to process the spoken and unspoken signals to decode natural languages and ensure that Jane finds exactly what she wants when she searches for “a cheap elegant dress for my daughter”.